 FSRS 6.0 (Used by Memly)

 FSRS (Free Spaced Repetition Scheduler) 6.0 is a 4th-generation spaced repetition algorithm released in 2025.
-It optimizes 21 parameters based on individual learning data and uses a power-function forgetting curve model to predict memory decay with high precision.
+It optimizes 21 parameters based on your individual learning data and uses a power-function forgetting curve model (a mathematical estimate of how quickly you forget over time) to predict memory decay with high precision.

-According to the Open Memory Benchmark, FSRS 6.0 shows a significant improvement in memory prediction accuracy over SM-2, with data suggesting it can retain up to 74% more knowledge in the same study time (based on FSRS development team benchmark results).
+According to the Open Memory Benchmark, FSRS 6.0 shows a significant improvement in memory prediction accuracy over SM-2.
+In Memly's own internal study (n=648, out of roughly 4,000 total users), learners using this FSRS-based scheduling achieved 74% better retention.
 For technical details on FSRS 6.0, see our FSRS 6.0 explainer article.

 SM-2 (Anki Default)

 SM-2 is the algorithm developed by Piotr Wozniak in 1987 and is considered the foundation of spaced repetition.
 Its simple, robust design has been trusted by users for over 30 years.
-While Anki uses SM-2 as its default, it has offered the option to switch to FSRS (v4/v5) since 2024.
+While Anki uses SM-2 as its default, FSRS has been built in as a switchable option since version 23.10 (October 2023).

 The limitation of SM-2 is its limited adaptation to individual memory patterns.
 It applies the same interval formula to all users, so it cannot fully account for individual differences in memory.
 However, its simplicity means it runs smoothly even on low-spec devices.